gardener/dashboard/docs/usage/connect-kubectl.md

 # Connect Kubectl

-In Kubernetes, the configuration for access to your cluster is a format known as `kubeconfig` that is stored as a file.
-It contains details such as cluster API server addresses and access credentials or a command to get the access credential from a `kubectl` credential plugin.
+In Kubernetes, the configuration for accessing your cluster is in a format known as `kubeconfig`, which is stored as a file.
+It contains details such as cluster API server addresses and access credentials or a command to obtain access credentials from a `kubectl` credential plugin.
 In general, treat a `kubeconfig` as sensitive data.
 Tools like `kubectl` use the `kubeconfig` to connect and authenticate to a cluster and perform operations on it.
 Learn more about [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/) on [kubernetes.io](https://kubernetes.io).

 ## Tools